The time has come: Moving to Spain from UK.

 2. Spanish residency

-The hordes of misleading websites, forums and Facebook Groups are confusing everybody telling them that there are the new requirements for British citizens.
+The hordes of misleading websites, forums and Facebook Groups are confusing everybody (well, they have always been confusing everybody).

 Remember the three variables: